 collectively called an epic of Renaissance Britain.
 Other

 the anonymous Epic of Gilgamesh, which is the

 oldest example known.
 Contrast with mock

 a PDF handout discussing the epic's conventional

 EPIC HERO: The main character in an epic poem--typically one who embodies the values of his or her culture.
 For instance, Odysseus is the epic hero in the Greek epic called The Odyssey--in which he embodies the cleverness and fast-thinking Greek culture admired.
-Aeneas is the epic hero in the Roman epic The Aeneid--in which he embodies the pietas and patriotism Romans admired.
+Aeneas is the epic hero in the Roman epic The Aeneid--in which he embodies the pietas, patriotism, and the four cardinal virtues the Romans admired.
 If we stretch the term epic more broadly beyond the strict confines of the Greco-Roman tradition, we might read Beowulf as loosely as an epic hero of Beowulf and Moses as the epic hero of Exodus.
 See epic above, and avoid confusing the epic hero with the tragic hero.
 See also the Russian equivalent, the bogatyr.

 SIMILE: A formal and sustained simile

 Like a regular simile, an epic simile makes a comparison between